Who can make a submission?

 Do I have to pay to submit my abstract?

 There is no fee for making a submission.
 If your submission is accepted for presentation then you will be required to attend the conference and pay the conference registration fees.
 Further information will be sent to you when authors are notified of the outcome of their submission on Friday 9th July.

 1. Important Information

 a.
 Abstracts are submitted online, with an upload template, click here to download.
 Please see below for further details.

 b.
 If you are submitting more than one abstract, you can use the same email address and password for each abstract.

 c.
-Abstracts are required for all paper and posters.
-All abstracts must be submitted online by the deadline of Friday 31st May.
+Abstracts are required for all oral and poster submissions.
+All abstracts must be submitted online by the deadline of Friday 4th June.
 Submissions will not be accepted after this date.

 2. Preparation of your Abstract

 A “blind” selection process will be used when reviewing the abstracts.
 No identifying features such as names of hospitals, medical schools, clinics or cities may be listed in the title or text of the abstract.
 Do not include the names of authors either.
 The names of authors and their address affiliations (institutions) will be requested during the submission process, in a separate section.